-- To be responsible for the appointment, discipline and dismissal of senior officers (Heads of Service and above)Chief Officers (as defined in the Officer Employment Procedure Rules in Part 4), and appeals from other officers with a minimum of two year's service. - (ii) To approve policies and procedures relating to staff including their conduct and terms and conditions. - (iii) To approve local negotiations on salaries, wages and other employee-related matters. - (iv) To approve the Statement of Accounts. - (v) To be responsible for promoting and maintaining high standards of conduct amongst Ceouncillors and investigating complaints about their conduct.

-B1.5 Audit Committee
+- (i) To be responsible for the appointment, discipline and dismissal of Chief Officers (as defined in the Officer Employment Procedure Rules in Part 4), and appeals from other officers with a minimum of two years' service. - (ii) To approve policies and procedures relating to staff including their conduct and terms and conditions. - (iii) To approve local negotiations on salaries, wages and other employee-related matters. - (iv) To be responsible for promoting and maintaining high standards of conduct amongst Councillors and investigating complaints about their conduct. - B1.5 Audit Committee - (i) To set the Council's Internal Audit Plan each year, taking due consideration of the risks and resources available. - (ii) To consider the Internal Audit Manager's annual report and opinion, summary of Internal Audit activity undertaken and the level of assurance it can give over the Council's corporate governance arrangements. - (iii) To consider the external auditor's annual letter, relevant reports and the report to those charged with governance.

-- (i) The Overview and Scrutiny Committee is currently charged with the responsibility of acting in the role of the Council's Audit Committee. - (ii) The role of the cCommittee is to monitor the performance, review the plans and consider the conclusions and actions resulting from the work of external and internal audit. - (iii) The Committee also examines the Council's arrangements for risk management.